quasarframework/quasar-testing/packages/e2e-cypress/README.md

 testRoute('shelfs/*/books');
 ```

-- Since Jest can now be used without global types and Cypress can now run its own unit tests, Cypress configuration for TS codebases can be simplified:
+- Since Jest can now be used without global types and Cypress can run its own component tests (which in many scenarios can replace Jest unit testing), Cypress configuration for TS codebases can be simplified:

   - remove `test/cypress/tsconfig.json` and consequentially `parserOptions` option into `test/cypress/.eslintrc.js`
   - remove `"test/cypress"` value from `exclude` option of root `tsconfig.json`.
 If only `"/dist", ".quasar", "node_modules"` values remains in that array, remove `exclude` option altogether, as it's already provided by `@quasar/app/tsconfig-preset`